sequenceiq/slider/src/site/markdown/incubator.md

 ## == Proposal ==

-Apache Hoya allows users to deploy distributed applications across a Hadoop cluster, using the YARN resource manager to place components of these application , across the cluster.
+Hoya allows users to deploy distributed applications across a Hadoop cluster, using the YARN resource manager to place components of these application , across the cluster.
 Hoya can monitor the health of these deployed components, and react to their failure or the loss of the servers on which they